soedinglab/WIsH/README.md

 #### Cut-offs ####

 The cut-off are highly dependent on your use-case.
-The likelihood value is dependent on the model and the best is to use null dataset to get the parameters of a null-model in order to get p-values [see next section for getting parameters for custom models][Getting the null paramters for new bacterial models].
+The likelihood value is dependent on the model and the best is to use null dataset to get the parameters of a null-model in order to get p-values [see next section for getting parameters for custom models](Getting the null paramters for new bacterial models).
 Then you can refer to the benchmark in the supplementary materials: Figure 1, page 5 gives the p-value cut-offs and their subsequently associated accuracy and recall values.

 In case you only want to get an idea of the usual log-likelihood values, you can check the provided parameter file (computed for Kegg Genomes models) available [here](KeggGaussianFits.tsv).
 The first column is the mean the second is standard deviation.
 As to set a cut-off, *the more negative, the better the model fits the sequence*.